 Expenses resulting from early debt extinguishment and termination of hedge accounting for interest rate swaps.
-On June 25, 2003, we repaid our term loans with the proceeds from the offering of the old notes.
-In connection with the repayment of the term loans, we recognized expenses related to the write-off of loan fees and other debt extinguishment costs.
-Additionally, we had designated certain interest rate swaps as hedges of the variable rate interest payments due under the term loans.
+On June 25, 2003, we repaid our term loans with the proceeds from the offering of senior notes.
+Prior to the repayment, we had designated certain interest rate swaps as hedges of the variable rate interest payments due under the term loans.
 Pursuant to the requirements of Statement of Financial Accounting Standards No. 133, Accounting for Derivative Instruments and Hedging Activities ("FAS 133"), historical mark-to-market adjustments related to these swaps through June 25, 2003 were deferred as a component of Accumulated Other Comprehensive Loss.
 Subsequent to the repayment of the term loans, these deferred amounts will be amortized as additional expense over the contractual terms of the swap agreements.
-For the year ending December 31, 2003, we recognized expense of \$7.0 million related to the amortization of previously deferred mark-to-market adjustments.
-The remaining \$4.7 million of expense recognized represents early debt extinguishment costs.
+For the quarter ending March 31, 2004, we recognized expense of \$3.4 million, related to the amortization of previously deferred mark-to-market adjustments.